All Episodes

 So there's that.

-I mean, it could be security, it could be anything, but I do think that's worth noting, given that as I said, it was very similar to what people saw prior to the attempted assassination of Donald Trump.
+It could be anything, but I do think that's worth noting given that, as I said, it was very similar to what people saw prior to the attempted assassination of Donald Trump.

 And news reports do suggest that the shooter did not shoot from close range, but instead was some distance away.

-And obviously, the shot hit the intended target In quite a precise way.
+And obviously the shot hit the intended target in quite a precise way.

 Now, here's the Wall Street Journal's layout of the university.

-Um, just to give you a sense of the layout of the school.
+And then you see shots fired at this location, just to give you a sense of the layout of the school.

-Now there was all kinds of discourse, as you might imagine, that emerged.
+Now, there was all kinds of discourse, as you might imagine, that emerged.

-I'm not talking about for random people online.
+I'm not talking about 400 people online.

 I'm talking about from people with a prominent platform.

-Uh and some of it was basically justifying what happened to Charlie Kirk, saying that he's a hate monger, he advocates wars, including defending the Israeli war in Gaza.
+And some of it was basically justifying what happened to Charlie Kirk, saying that he's a hate monger.

-He has denounced trans people, and so he's full of hate, said this theory, and therefore got what he deserved.
+And so he's full of hate, said this theory, and therefore got what he deserved.

-Like it was some kind of karmic justice, or just that we should celebrate when people who have political differences with us die or are murdered or killed.
+Like it was some kind of karmic justice, or just that we should celebrate when people who have political differences with us die or are murdered or are killed.

 Oh, we do have it actually.

-Um it's with Matthew Dowd, who spent a lot of time at ABC News, and I want you to listen to what he said.
+It's with Matthew Dowd, who spent a lot of time at ABC News.

-This was before it was known that Charlie had died, but when it was known that he was shot, and obviously an extremely serious engrave event, and this is what Matthew Dowd went on MSNBC to say.
+This was before it was known that Charlie had died, but when it was known that he was shot and obviously an extremely serious and grave event.

-But following up on what was just said, he's been one of the most divisive, especially divisive younger figures in this who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.
+But following up with what was just said, he's been one of the most divisive, especially divisive younger figures in this who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.

 And I always go back to hateful thoughts lead to hateful words, which then lead to hateful actions.

-And I think that's the environment we're in that people just you can't stop with these sort of awful thoughts you have and then saying these awful words and not expect awful actions to take place.
+And I think that's the environment we're in that people just, you can't stop with these sort of awful thoughts you have and then saying these awful words and not expect awful actions to take place.

-And he again, he said that without having any idea who the shooter was, what motivated the shooter, what ideology he had, what cause he had, whether he had a cause.
+And again, he said that without having any idea who the shooter was, what motivated the shooter, what ideology he had, what cause he had, whether he had a cause.

 And I find that just so despicable.

-Like it really takes a dark soul to react that way.
+Like, it really takes a dark soul to react that way.

 And this is what I want to address.

-So there's a lot of other claims like that circulating, a lot of them focused on the fact that Charlie Kirk defended the Israeli assault on Gaza.
+A lot of them focused on the fact that Charlie Kirk defended the Israeli assault on Gaza.

 He's also had some moments where he's diverged from the strong pro-Israel position, including questioning why the United States has to pay for that and the like.